mounty-ed/neural_news_project/README.md

 ---

+## Mission & Social Impact

+Neuro News is more than a tech demo—it's a tool for **responsible AI-driven journalism**.
+The project focuses on:

+* **Fighting misinformation** by combining multiple AI agents with fact-checking and credible sources.
+* **Promoting global awareness** of important but underreported issues.
+* **Enabling local communities** to easily publish high-quality, verified news.

+Although the mission is still a work in progress, Neuro News represents meaningful progress toward these goals.

+---

 ## Features

-* **Automated Topic Discovery**: Ingests RSS feeds and web search to identify high-impact news topics.
+* **Automated Topic Discovery**: Monitors news feeds and search to find high-impact, socially relevant stories.
-* **Multi-Agent Workflow**: Master and subordinate LangGraph agents outline, research, and draft articles.
+* **Multi-Agent AI Workflow**: Orchestrated LangGraph agents perform outlining, research, and drafting.
-* **Real-Time Frontend**: React app with Firebase Authentication and Firestore for live updates.
+* **Real-Time Publishing**: Next.js frontend with Firebase for instant updates.
+* **Dockerized Deployment**: One-command startup for backend, frontend, and agents.
-* **Modular & Extensible**: Easily swap AI models or add new data sources.
+* **Modular & Extensible**: Swap AI models, data sources, and publishing destinations.

 ---